 Look back on 2020

-- The wholesale market started the year strong from January through March, as prices increased during the first quarter.
+- The wholesale market started the year strong in January through March and prices went up in the first quarter.

 - Wholesale prices dropped significantly in April, as uncertainty over COVID-19’s impact and response dampened vehicle demand.
 This resulted in an overall wholesale price decline of 5.9%.